 Most of the premium features, such as the ability to evade obstacles and prevent falls, are incorporated into this design.

-Housmile suggests cleaning the side brush, wheel, suction inlet and the sensor hole at least two times per week (unless you do not use it often).
+Life suggests cleaning the side brush, wheel, suction inlet, and the sensor hole at least two times per week (unless you do not use it often).

-When compared to the rest of the pack, the 1.5 hours of battery life lands it on the higher end of our list for runtime.
+When compared to the rest of the pack, the 160 minutes of battery life lands it on the higher end of our list for runtime.
 That's a great thing if you have a bigger home.

 It only makes sense to begin your search by analyzing the most basic aspect of robot vacuums, how they function.
 One would automatically assume that they all function the exact same way.
 While they are all set out to accomplish the same feat, some will be designed differently.
 For example, some will come equipped with Wi-Fi technology and possess the ability to be controlled by a corresponding application on your smart device.
 Depending on the app, you may be able to schedule specific times of the day you want the vacuum to clean and analyze its performance.